 It shows that NHS primary care organisations and HSCTs are refusing to provide continuing healthcare packages in people’s homes, instead, insisting they move into a residential setting in breach of their human rights.

-Campaigners have warned, more than 40 NHS primary care organisations across England, that policies which could see service-users with complex healthcare needs forced into institutions are a breach of disabled people’s human rights.
+Campaigners have warned, more than 40 NHS English primary care organisations, that their policies will see service-users with complex healthcare needs forced into institutions in breach of disabled people’s human rights.